 TMS is an FDA approved, non-invasive treatment for major depression disorder.
 By stimulating small, underactive regions of the brain that control mood, TMS reduces depression symptoms.
 Studies have found TMS has an 82% success rate in treating people with resistant depression.

 If you’re unable to function normally due to depression, contact the TMS Neuro Institute in Los Angeles to schedule a free consultation.
 We’re one of the earliest adopters in using the FDA-approved TMS Therapy to treat depression in Southern California.
-Call 888-823-4867 or book an appointment here.
+Call 323.655.3747 or take our Free TMS Therapy Self-Assessment here.